-CAOT 86 Microcomputer Office Applications: Database 3 UNITS - (CSU) Lecture 1 hours; laboratory 4 hours.
+CAOT 86 Microcomputer Office Applications: Database 3 UNITS - (CSU)

 Advisory: CAOT 1.

 The students learn office database applications using a relational database program, such as MS Access.
 Records design, file creation and maintenance, data manipulation, report formats, and printing are covered.
 Office applications, such as records for personnel, inventory, and sales, are emphasized.
 Graphing and integration with a word processing program to produce automated mailings are included.